-Penal Code 31 PC is the California statute that defines aiding and abetting a crime.
-This section makes it illegal to encourage, facilitate or aid in the commission of a criminal act.
+Penal Code § 31 PC is the California statute that addresses aiding and abetting.
+This is defined as encouraging, facilitating or aiding in the commission of a criminal act.
 A person who aids and abets a crime faces the same punishment as the one who directly commits the crime.

 Example: Alan, Bill and Charlie plan out a bank robbery.
 Each plays a different role.
 Alan draws up a diagram of the teller windows and the safes.
 He gives it to Bill (after which Alan’s role is done).
 Charlie drives Bill to the bank and waits out front in the getaway car.
 Bill actually goes in and robs the bank.
 Bill comes running out with the loot, jumps in the car, and Charlie drives the two of them off.